f5devcentral/f5-automation-labs/docs/module1/lab5.rst

 #.
 Rename the CMI ‘Self’ Device name to match the hostname of the
     Device

 #.
-Set BIG-IP-A & BIG-IP-B CMI Parameters (Config Sync IP, Failover
+Set BIGIP-A & BIGIP-B CMI Parameters (Config Sync IP, Failover
     IPs, Mirroring IP)

 #.
-Add BIG-IP-B as a trusted peer on BIG-IP-A
+Add BIG-IP-B as a trusted peer on BIGIP-A

 #.
 Check the device\_trust\_group Sync Group Status